exaspace/async-log4j-jdbc/README.md

 You can keep an eye on how many messages have been inserted into the database:

-    docker exec postgres psql -U postgres -d postgres -c 'select count(*) from applog'
+    docker-compose exec  postgres psql -U postgres -c 'select count(*) from applog'

 Ok, now let's stop the log database!

-    docker stop postgres  # we will soon observe messages being buffered to memory while the database is down...
+    docker-compose stop postgres  # ...we will soon observe messages being buffered to memory while the database is down

 As soon as docker actually stops the database, you will see an exception logged by the appender, and it will tell you that log messages are being queued in RAM
 (and will report periodic information about the queue size).